Audio commentary

+An audio commentary by Michael Huang for an episode of Battle for B.F.D.I.

-An audio commentary is an additional audio track, usually digital, consisting of a lecture or comments by one or more speakers, that plays in real time with a video.
-Commentaries can be serious or entertaining in nature, and can add information which otherwise would not be disclosed to audience members.
+An audio commentary is an additional audio track, usually digital, consisting of a lecture or comments by one or more speakers, that plays in tandem with a video.
+Commentaries are most often spoken by the production team.
+They can be serious or entertaining in nature, and can add information which otherwise would not be disclosed to audience members.

 History

 The Criterion Collection introduced audio commentary on the LaserDisc format, which was able to accommodate multiple audio tracks.
 The first commentary track, for the 1984 LaserDisc release of the 1933 film King Kong, was recorded by Ronald Haver, a curator at the Los Angeles County Museum of Art, and was inspired by the stories Haver told while supervising the film-to-video transfer process.
 Criterion expected that the commentary would only be of interest to serious film students.
 It received a favorable reaction, and his commentary on King Kong is considered to ultimately have started the trend.
 Haver went on to provide commentaries for Criterion for the rest of his life.

 Excerpt of Haver's commentary for King Kong:

 Hello, ladies and gentlemen, I'm Ronald Haver, and I'm here to do something which we feel is rather unique.
 I'm going to take you on a lecture tour of King Kong as you watch the film.
 The laserdisc technology offers us this opportunity and we feel it's rather unique — the ability to switch back and forth between the soundtrack and this lecture track.